 Should I buy a new build?

-While we can’t give you a definitive answer, we hope this guide has helped demystify the benefits of buying a new build.
-As we said earlier, everyone’s circumstances are different, but weighing up the pros and cons outlined above should give you more of an indication as to whether it’s a suitable option for you.
+While we can’t give you a definitive answer, we hope this guide has helped demystify the benefits and considerations of buying a new build.
+Everyone’s circumstances are different, but hopefully we’ve given you more of an indication as to whether it’s a suitable option for you.

 If you want to explore the idea of buying a new build house, be sure to search online for new build houses in areas you’d like to live in, visiting show homes to get an idea for current styles and locations.
 This is also an ideal opportunity to enquire about any incentives or schemes offered by developers you may be able to take advantage of.